 It’s been a challenging time for small businesses, not least because of coronavirus.

-But adversity often brings out the best in us, and many adapting businesses have shown resilience and creativity to pivot and survive, often using new technologies or adopting new ways of working in the process.
+But adversity often brings out the best in us, and many adapting businesses have shown resilience and creativity to pivot and survive, often using new technologies and solutions to support our small business, or adopting new ways of working in the process.

 Before the pandemic hit, Melissa Hemsley had already built a successful business around her knowledge of food sustainability, using her dual role as a columnist and cookbook author to spread her message and champion a more planet-friendly lifestyle to great success.

 She was also on the cusp of launching her fourth cookbook, together with a UK-wide book tour.

 Like other creative freelancers, a coronavirus-enforced lockdown put paid to many of her 2020 plans, such as the book tour.

 Faced with disappointment after disappointment, Melissa explains how she allowed herself to “grieve the plans that didn’t make it.
 I think it’s important to remember that’s normal.”

 She offers this advice: “Stop panicking and stop trying to control.
 I’m a planner by nature and a perfectionist, so in February and March I was already coming up with options for changes I would need to make.